wearebraid/vueformulate.com/docs/guide/validation/README.md

 Checks if a number or string length is between a minimum or maximum.
 Both the maximum and minimum are exclusive.
 If the value being validated is a string the string’s length is used for comparison.
 If a number is used, the numeric value is used for comparison.
+In `v2.2.4+` you can force it to always check the numeric value or string length by setting an optional third argument to `value` or `length`.

 :::tip Tip
 If you’re wanting to find if a date is between two other dates consider using